Interstate 69 in Texas: History

-Recent and Future Improvements
+Recent and future improvements

-Since July 2011, Texas has been proceeding with upgrading rural sections of US 59, US 77, and US 281 to Interstate standards by replacing intersections with interchanges and converting two-lane stretches to four lanes by adding a second carriageway to the existing roadway and adding one-way frontage roads.
-Some bypasses will be built around some cities which are being called a relief route.
+Since July 2011, Texas has been proceeding with upgrading rural sections of US 59, US 77, and US 281 to Interstate standards by replacing intersections with interchanges and converting two-lane stretches to four lanes by adding a second roadway to the existing roadway and adding one-way frontage roads.
+Some bypasses will be built around some cities with some of them being known as a relief route.

 A stated goal of TxDOT's I-69 initiative is that "existing suitable freeway sections of the proposed system be designated as I-69 as soon as possible".
 A bill was introduced and passed by the House of Representatives that allows Interstate quality sections of US 59, US 77, and US 281 to be signed as I-69 regardless of whether or not they connected to other Interstate Highways.

 Meanwhile, TxDOT has submitted an application to the FHWA and AASHTO to designate 75 mi of US 59 in the Houston area and 8 mi of US 77 near Corpus Christi as I-69, as these sections are already built to Interstate standards and connect to other Interstate Highways.
 In August 2011, TxDOT received approval from the FHWA for a 6 mi segment of US 77 between I-37 and SH 44 near Corpus Christi and was approved by AASHTO in October 2011.
 Officials held a ceremony on December 5, 2011, to unveil I-69 signs on the Robstown–Corpus Christi section.
 On May 29, 2013, the Robstown–Corpus Christi section of I-69 was resigned as I-69E.

 At the May 18, 2012, AASHTO meeting, 35 mi of US 59 (Eastex Freeway) from I-610 in Houston (on the loop's northern segment) to Fostoria Road in Liberty County were also approved as ready for I-69 signage, pending concurrence from the FHWA.
 The FHWA later granted concurrence and with the final approval of the Texas Transportation Commission, the 35 mi stretch was officially designated as I-69.
-It was announced on February 6, 2013, that the FHWA had approved a 28.4 mi segment of US 59 (Southwest Freeway) from I-610 in Houston (on the loop's western segment) to just southwest of Rosenberg; the Transportation Commission gave final approval later that month and signage was erected on April 3, 2013.
-The remaining segment of the original 75 mi submission (the section within Houston between the northern and western sections of I-610) was approved for designation as I-69 by the FHWA on March 9, 2015, and approved for signage as I-69 by the Transportation Commission on March 25, 2015.
+It was announced on February 6, 2013, that the FHWA had approved a 28.4 mi segment of US 59 (Southwest Freeway) from I-610 in Houston (on the loop's western segment) to just southwest of Rosenberg; the transportation commission gave final approval later that month and signage was erected on April 3, 2013.
+The remaining segment of the original 75 mi submission (the section within Houston between the northern and western sections of I-610) was approved for designation as I-69 by the FHWA on March 9, 2015, and approved for signage as I-69 by the transportation commission on March 25, 2015.